 Fast & Light: The Ultralight Option

 Our fall sleep system pad recommendations begin with the NeoAir® XLite NXT™.
-With an R-value of 4.5, the XLite NXT provides year-round warmth while weighing just 12-oz.
+With an R-value of 4.5, the XLite NXT provides nearly year-round warmth while weighing just 12-oz.
 (230g) in the regular size.
 Year in and year out it impresses reviewers by the virtue of its versatility, reliability and a full 3″ of stable, sleep-inducing loft.

 inflating sleeping pad